abreslav/async-proto/KEEP-COROUTINES.md

     println("over")
 }
 ```

 Here, every time the coroutine is suspended at a call to `yield()`, _the rest of its execution_ is represented as a continuation, so we create 10 continuations: first runs the loop with `i = 2` and suspends, second runs the loop with `i = 3` and suspends, etc, the last one prints "over" and exits the coroutine.

 ### Implementation through state machines

-As mentioned above, implementing continuations in coroutines as lambdas makes certain scenarios (suspending in a loop, handling exceptions, etc) difficult.
-This is why many languages implement them through _state machines_.
+It's crucial to implement continations efficiently, i.e. create as few classes and objects as possible.
+Many languages implement them through _state machines_, and in the case of Kotlin this approach results in the compiler creating only one class and one instance per coroutine.

 Main idea: a coroutine is compiled to a state machine, where states correspond to suspension points.
 Example: let's take a coroutine with two suspension points: